 Available or current treatment guidelines

 Treatment is based, first, on obtaining a correct diagnosis, and second, on identifying the underlying cause.
 Treatment should be aimed at alleviating the underlying cause and treating any associated symptoms.
-Mild symptoms may be treated conservatively with medications, activity modification, occupational therapy, splinting, or injections.
+According to the European HANDGUIDE study,9,10 recommended treatment options include activity modification, splinting, and surgery.
+Mild symptoms may be treated conservatively with activity modification, occupational therapy, or splinting.
 More severe symptoms, especially those functionally limiting the patient, such as progressive weakness, severe numbness, and deformity, should be referred for surgical evaluation.

 At different disease stages

-Nonsteroidal anti-inflammatories, tricyclics, opioids, and anticonvulsants are a few of the medications that can be used to help minimize symptoms.
-Corticosteroids may be injected into the area of entrapment to help reduce pain and inflammation.
-It is also important to minimize pressure to the wrist and base of the palm, which can be done with a splint or by simply avoiding pressure to the area.
-Occupational therapy can be beneficial to help maintain muscle strength and assist with occupational accommodations.
+Most experts have recommended activity modification with a combination of patient instructions and splinting in the setting of acute/subacute and mild symptoms.
+The patient should be advised to minimize pressure to the wrist and base of the palm, which can be done with a neutral wrist splint or by simply avoiding pressure and mechanical overload to the area.
+Occupational therapy may be beneficial to help maintain muscle strength and assist with occupational accommodations.
 Cyclists with UMW should be encouraged to use padded gloves, padded handlebars, and/or modify their grip.
+Medications, such as nonsteroidal anti-inflammatories, tricyclics, opioids, and anticonvulsants, are also frequently used to help minimize symptoms, although experts have agreed that they have not proven useful in treatment.
+Similarly, corticosteroids are occasionally injected into the area of entrapment to help reduce pain and inflammation despite lack of evidence demonstrating benefit to this intervention.
 Surgical intervention to relieve pressure on the nerve can be an option for severe cases.

 Coordination of care